 Your child may be ready for a kids debit card if they often ask to borrow cash or have started earning money on their own — whether through an allowance or a paid job.
 A debit card like Greenlight can help them master the art of spending, saving and investing wisely.

-If your child isn’t ready to handle real money just yet, consider a simulated bank account like Bankaroo or RoosterMoney.
-These apps use virtual money to help young children learn how to spend and save until they’re ready to upgrade to a real debit card for kids.
+If your child isn’t ready to handle real money just yet, consider a simulated bank account like Bankaroo.
+This app use virtual money to help young children learn how to spend and save until they’re ready to upgrade to a real debit card for kids.

 You can open most debit cards for kids online.
 But keep in mind that if you decide to open a kids checking account as opposed to a prepaid card, you’ll need to open it as a joint account between a minor and an adult.